Skip to content

 Stakeholder and shareholder engagement

-The Board regularly reviews our principal stakeholders and how we engage with them.
+The directors regularly review our principal stakeholders and how we engage with them.
 The stakeholder voice is brought into the boardroom by regular reporting from our CEO, CFO, and Heads of HSSE (Healthy, Safety, Security & Environment), HR and Legal and the Strategic Business Unit Leaders.
-The company has identified 5 Ethos principles (Safety, Service Excellence, People, Financial Responsibility and Integrity), as its driving principles.
+The Group has identified 5 Ethos principles (Safety, Service Excellence, People, Financial Responsibility and Integrity), as its driving principles.
 The Group have identified employees, shareholders and lenders, customers and suppliers as the principal stakeholders in the business.
 The relevance of each stakeholder group may increase or decrease depending on the matter or issue in question, so the Board seeks to consider the needs and priorities of each stakeholder group during its discussions and as part of its decision making.

 The Group understands the importance that our shareholders have confidence in the Group, how it is managed in its strategic objectives to ensure the Group has a stable and long-term performance for the shareholders.
 Details of the work performed by the leadership of the Group in relation to shareholder engagement can be located within the Corporate Governance section above.

 The Executive Leadership team and other employees are in regular contact with the lenders to the Group, ensuring they are provided with the up-to-date financial performance information and there are opportunities to discuss any specific areas.
-This includes any recent meetings with regards to the renewal of the bank facilities for the Group until July 2025.

 The Group’s long-term success is underpinned by our customers and the delivery of predictable project outcomes that are aligned to our customers’ requirements.
 To deliver a great service, we listen to our customers to make sure we are leveraging the full capabilities of our organisation, our global reach and technical depth.
 This insight from customer engagement helps to inform the Group’s operational, business development and long-term strategic direction.